-Basically, the whole Witcher 3 experience just feels cynical and manipulative, like the devs are covering for their tedious, sterile game design by forcing in all the paper-thin emotional weight they can so they and their trained attack-dog fanboys can easily write off all criticism, related or not, as the words of a sociopathic nazi bigot (or a godless filthy hippie commie socialist lib, whichever they hate more) and give pen-for-hire gaming rags easy fuel for their glowing reviews and meaningless award shows.
-Not because CDPR's devs have any genuine attachment to the content they're selling, but because they want to make back all that revenue earned from selling other people's much better games on GOG to spend on ad space (the true determinant of any game's Metacritic score), earn little gold statues for their CEO to cram up his ass and, most importantly, rack up enough millions of sales to earn their conditional Christmas bonuses.
-Witcher 3 is a graphically gorgeous title, but with such shallow, monotonous gameplay, an utterly boring setting, cast and narrative that put no new spins on any of their already-ancient tropes, nearly all of the characterization and lore relegated to flat exposition in dry articles in an in-game wiki you have to bring the whole game to a dead stop to read, and an active contempt for the intelligence of its audience, it's painfully clear that this is a product engineered for consumerists who have all their opinions, emotions and life choices decided for them by hacks like Geoff Keighley, not a fresh gaming experience that needs to be played or someone's personal tale that needed telling.
+The whole Witcher 3 experience just feels cynical and manipulative, like the devs are covering for their tedious, sterile game design by forcing in all the paper-thin emotional weight they can so they and their trained attack-dog fanboys can easily write off all criticism, related or not, as the words of a homophobic sociopath nazi (or a godless filthy hippie commie socialist lib; it's generic and cowardly enough to let bigots of all stripes project their personal bugaboos into it) and give pen-for-hire gaming rags easy fuel for their glowing reviews and meaningless award shows.
+Not because CDPR's devs have any genuine attachment to the content they're selling, but because they want to make back all that money they earned selling other people's much better games on GOG to that was spent on ad space (the true determinant of any game's Metacritic score), earn little gold statues for their CEO to cram up his ass and, most importantly, rack up enough millions of sales to earn their conditional Christmas bonuses.
+Witcher 3 is a graphically gorgeous title, but with such shallow, monotonous gameplay, a stock dark fantasy setting, a cast and narrative that put no new spins on any of their already-ancient tropes, nearly all of the characterization and lore relegated to flat exposition in dry articles in an in-game wiki you have to bring the whole game to a dead stop to read, and an active contempt for the intelligence of its audience, it's painfully clear that this is all just a cynical confidence trick, not a fresh gaming experience that needs to be played or a poignant story that needed to be told.

-If you want gameplay that consists of more than watching a boring character run from dot to dot for 150 hours and a narrative where the characterizations and storytelling come from a place of genuine passion and don't just feel like some committee of shysters trying to Pavlov any emotional response they want out of you so you'll think their story is way deeper and better-written than it actually is, there's dozens of better games to play; but to name just one: NieR.
-Yoko Taro is also confident enough with his style that he allows his settings, themes and characters to speak for themselves, and he doesn't have to bring his story to a screeching halt every thirty seconds to beat you over the head yet again with how ADULT and MEANINGFUL and IMPORTANT his work is until you start saying so too just to make the abuse stop.
+If you want gameplay that consists of more than watching a boring character run from dot to dot for 150 hours and a narrative where the characterizations and storytelling come from a place of genuine passion and don't just feel like some committee of shysters trying to Pavlov cheap reactions out of you, there's dozens of better games to play; but to name just one: NieR.
+Yoko Taro is also confident enough with his style that he allows his settings, themes and characters to speak for themselves and he doesn't have to bring the gameplay to a screeching halt every two minutes to beat you over the head yet again with how ADULT and MEANINGFUL and IMPORTANT his work is until you start saying so too just to make the abuse stop.

 Publisher: CD Projekt